anhaidgroup/active_matcher/doc/installation-guides/install-cloud-based-cluster.md

 - You should set the port range to a value of 0-65535.
   Doing this will allow each of your instances to accept connections from each other instance in your cluster.

-On the instance you have selected as your driver node, you will need to start a spark master.
+On the instance you have selected as your driver node, you will need to start a Spark master.
 You can do so by navigating to the ‘spark’ folder and executing the following command:

     ./sbin/start-master.sh

-The spark master UI is a useful tool for monitoring the status of your cluster.
-You can open up the spark master UI by entering the following into the search bar of a web browser.
+The Spark master UI is a useful tool for monitoring the status of your cluster.
+You can open up the Spark master UI by entering the following into the search bar of a web browser.

     {public IPv4 address of your driver node}:8080